phimatrix/phimatrix/README.md

 - 💞️ I’m looking to collaborate on frontend.
 - 📫 How to reach me nandp000@gmail.com.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i don't share secrets with people.
+- ⚡ Fun fact: stay kind, even when misunderstood.

 <!---
 moonlitsky10/moonlitsky10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.